discourse/logstash_writer/README.md

 * **`logstash_writer_connected_to_server`** -- this flag timeseries (can be
-  either `1` or `0`) is simply a way for you to quickly determine whether the writer has a server to talk to, if it wants one.
+  either `1` or `0`) is simply a way for you to quickly determine whether the writer has a server to talk to, if it wants one, and which server it is connected to.
 That is, this time series will only be `0` if there's an event to write but no logstash server can be found to write it to.

 * **`logstash_writer_connect_exceptions_total`** -- a count of exceptions
   raised whilst attempting to connect to a logstash server, labelled by the